Home » Understanding Pearly Penile Papules » Anxiety busting — PPP Doctor shares 18 years of experience

 Medical research tells us that PPP are a harmless anatomical variation.
 They are not a sexually transmitted infection, they are not contagious, and they are not linked to cancer or disease.

-However, what research papers rarely discuss is the fear, confusion, embarrassment and anxiety that many men experience before they receive a proper explanation.
+However, what research papers rarely discuss and something that we have learned to be the most prominent is the fear, confusion, embarrassment and anxiety that many men experience before they receive a proper explanation.

 After nearly two decades of helping men understand PPP, certain patterns emerge repeatedly.
 The same worries, questions and misconceptions appear again and again regardless of age, relationship status, nationality or background.

-This page shares some of the most important lessons learned from those experiences.
+This page shares some of the most important lessons learned from years of case studies, treatment, and anxiety busting knowledge from our specialist PPP Doctor

 The Most Common First Thought Is Usually “I Have an STD”